cgmr-asu/NEU323/index.md

 * [Instructions for Exam Prep Assignment](https://docs.google.com/document/d/1NlJmQDz0ueI5YY8AQfyEii1Swd2ZlPU99U5jbiyt0xk/edit?usp=sharing)
 * Grade Tracking Template: *TBA*
 * [Office Hours Info](./OfficeHours.html)

+## Cool Links for the Curious
+Here's a [link](https://www.bbc.com/future/article/20230901-the-animals-that-dream-just-like-humans-do) to a recent BBC article about dreams across animal species! ([Other Cool Links Here!](./CoolLinks.html) )

 ## Schedule
 The course is divided into five modules.
 The end of each module acts as the due date for materials tied to the module and coincides with either an in-class exam or the final project presentation.
 The topic discussed in the final module ("Topics in Perception") will be determined by a ranked choice vote in class on Wednesday, August 30.